 Cheddar Walnut and Raisin Baked Apples.

-Apples stuffed with walnuts, raisins, apple pie spice and cheddar.
+Apples stuffed with walnuts, raisins, cinnamon and Vermont sharp cheddar.
 A sweet, savory and satisfying dessert for fall.
 And a great way to use up all those apples you’ve picked at your local orchard.

-In desserts like brownies, pies, crisps and these stuffed baked apples – walnuts are usually my go-to nut of choice.
-Besides their rich flavor, satisfying qualities and heart-smart omega 3’s, walnuts also provide protein (4 grams) and fiber (2 grams) per 1 oz serving.
+Walnuts are typically my go-to choice for baking and they work really nicely in these apples.
+I love their rich flavor, satisfying qualities and brain health and heart health promoting omega 3’s.
+Walnuts also provide protein (4 grams) and fiber (2 grams) per 1 oz serving.

-If the addition of cheddar scares you, try it anyway.
-You will be pleasantly surprised.
+If the addition of cheddar scares you, try it anyway, promise you will love it.
 The cheddar adds a saltiness, creaminess and savoriness to these baked apples and cuts through the sweetness.
 Adrian was hesitant to try these with the cheddar, but it ended up being his favorite part of the apple.

 Here’s how to make this simple fall dessert: